 So how would our feathered friends rate up against the Olympic athletes of the ground?
 Obviously pigeons can’t qualify for the Olympics, but they would provide fierce competition against their human athletic rivals, based on the following facts:

-100m Sprint: The world’s fastest man, Jamaica’s Usain Bolt, is aiming to break his own world record of 9.58 seconds in the 100m sprint final this summer.
+100m Sprint: The world’s fastest man, Jamaica’s Usain Bolt, holds the world record for the 100m sprint of 9.58 seconds.
 He averages a speed of 23.35 mph, which is incredibly fast.
 However, it would not be enough to beat a racing pigeon which during 100 mile races can reach up to 110 mph – meaning it would take a mere 2.03 seconds for the pigeon to fly 100m.
 Unlucky Usain!

-Pole Vault: Ukraine’s Sergey Bubka broke the pole vault world record 35 times during his career and still holds it with his 6.15m indoor leap in 1993.
-Unfortunately for Bubka, the pigeon has him beat.
+Pole Vault: France’s Renaud Lavillenie broke the 21 year-old world indoor pole vault record in 2014 with a leap of 6.16m.
+Unfortunately for Lavillenie, the pigeon has him beat.
 Most birds will fly higher than 500 feet in the air during migration and can reach up to 20,000 feet.
-They don’t need a pole to get up there either Sergey!
+They don’t need a pole to get up there either, Renaud!